mattpe/bcwt/virtual_server_install_LAMP_node.md

    1. Lease time 4 months, size doesn't matter much (medium or large will have more cpu/memory)
    1.  ([Helpdesk page](https://tietohallinto.metropolia.fi/display/itservices/Educational+educloud+virtual+services))
 2. Wait for 10-15 minutes for the server to be created
-   1. You will receive an email with the IP address of the server and the root password (root is default administrator on any linux/unix operating system)
+   1. You will receive an email with the IP address of the server and the root password (root is default administrator on any Linux/Unix operating system)
 3. Open a terminal (CLI).
 On windows computer, install [bash shell](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Git Bash](https://gitforwindows.org/).
-Mac/Linux already have a terminal to start with (e.g. on Mac under Applications/Utilities, on gnome/mate linux desktop with ``ALT + CTRL + T`` shortcut)
+Mac/Linux already have a terminal to start with (e.g. on Mac under Applications/Utilities, on gnome/mate Linux desktop with ``ALT + CTRL + T`` shortcut)
 4. From terminal, use ssh protocol to connect to your virtual server
    1. If you are not in metropolia network, use VPN or double ssh (check [first section](#working-from-outside-metropolia-network))
    1. Run the following command: